KnpLabs/snappy/doc/faq.md

 ###### *Q*: How to put an header/footer on every page of the PDF?

 *A*: You need to provide either a valid file path or some HTML content.
-Note that your HTML document(s) needs to start with a valid doctype or wkhtmltopdf will fail to render it properly.
+Note that your HTML document(s) needs to start with a valid doctype and have html, head and body tags, or wkhtmltopdf will fail to render the PDF properly.

+*Note that this feature does not work with wkhtmltopdf compiled against unpatched Qt.
+Most of the time, wkhtmltopdf packages from Linux distributions are not fine.
+You should rather rely on the official version available on [wkhtmltopdf.org](https://wkhtmltopdf.org) or the version available from `h4cc/wkhtmltopdf` package.*

 ```php
 require __DIR__ . '/vendor/autoload.php';